Gas Safety Week: Fighting for a Gas Safe nation

 • Check your engineer’s Gas Safe Register ID card.
 Make sure they are qualified for the work you need doing.
 You can find this information on the back of the card.

-• Consumers should watch for warning signs that their appliances aren’t working correctly e.g. lazy yellow or orange flames instead of crisp blue ones, black marks on or around the appliance and too much condensation in the room.
+• Check for warning signs your appliances aren’t working correctly e.g. lazy yellow or orange flames instead of crisp blue ones, black marks on or around the appliance and too much condensation in the room.

-• Homeowners should know the six signs of carbon monoxide poisoning – headaches, dizziness, breathlessness, nausea, collapse and loss of consciousness.
+• Know the six signs of carbon monoxide poisoning – headaches, dizziness, breathlessness, nausea, collapse and loss of consciousness.

-• Consumers should have an audible carbon monoxide alarm.
-This will not only sound an audible alarm if there is carbon monoxide in your home but will also help to give you peace of mind.
+• Have an audible carbon monoxide alarm.
+This will alert you if there is carbon monoxide in your home.

-For gas safety advice or to find and check an engineer visit the Gas Safe Register website at www.GasSafeRegister.co.uk.
-Furthermore you can call Gas safe for free on 0800 408 5500.
+For gas safety advice or to find and check an engineer visit the Gas Safe Register website at www.gassaferegister.co.uk .
+Alternatively call the free helpline on 0800 408 5500.